-We have also recently appointed a Wellbeing advisor due to the increase in problems with emotional health and mental health.
+We have a wellbeing advisor to help support the well-publicised rise in the number of students experiencing problems with emotional health and mental health.
 This staff member runs regular support sessions with these students to counsel them through whatever issues they may be struggling with.
-Chatty art sessions are also running at lunchtime for any vulnerable students and the Wellbeing Office is a 'safe zone' for students if they are unable to cope for any reason.
-The wellbeing advisor is also trained to liaise and communicate with any external agencies, including Social Services, SLF and CAMHS.
+The wellbeing advisor is also trained to liaise and communicate with any external agencies, including Social Services, CFWS and CAMHS.